Tucson, AZ Facts, Population, Income, Demographics, Economy

 "When You Need A Test, Choose The Best"

-Schedule Online or By Phone-Easy As 1, 2, 3
+Schedule Online or By Phone: Simple as 1, 2, 3

-Step 1: Select and purchase your test online or call our Local scheduling center at (800)-221-4291.
-One of our representatives is ready to assist you and schedule your test.
-Payment must be received at the time of registration as testing centers do not accept payments,Same day service is available for most types of tests.
+Step 1: Choose and purchase your desired test through our website or call our local scheduling center at (800)-221-4291.
+Our representatives are ready to help you and organize your test.
+Please note that payment is required during registration as testing locations do not handle payments.
+Same-day service is generally available for most tests.

-Step 2: If you scheduled online, complete the Donor Information/Registration Section and enter where you want the confidential test results sent via email.
-The zip code you enter will be used to determine the closest drug/alcohol testing center to you and where you will go to take your test.
+Step 2: If you booked online, complete the Donor Information/Registration form, specifying the email address where you want your confidential results sent.
+The entered zip code will pinpoint the nearest drug/alcohol testing center for you.

-Accredited Drug Testing offers different testing methods depending upon our customer's needs.
-With a 1 to 5-day detection period urine testing is the most common method used by employers, courts and schools.
-However, hair drug and alcohol testing are becoming a frequently used testing method due to a detection period of approximately 90 days.
+Accredited Drug Testing offers a variety of testing methods tailored to specific needs.
+Urine testing, with a 1 to 5-day detection window, is the preferred method among employers, courts, and schools.
+Hair tests are increasingly popular due to their extended detection period of up to 90 days.

 DOT Drug and Alcohol Testing Services in Tucson, AZ

-We also specialize in providing testing services for all DOT Modes including Trucking Industry (FMCSA), Maritime Industry (USCG), Aviation Industry (FAA), Public Transportation (FTA), Railroad Industry (FRA) and Pipeline Industry (PHMSA) in accordance with Part 40 of the US Department of Transportation Compliance Regulations.
-Additional DOT Services include consortium enrollment, MVR reports, Supervisor Training and policy manual development.
-In addition, we offer a complete DOT Compliance Program for single operators and small trucking companies.
+We provide specialized testing services for all DOT modes, including the Trucking Industry (FMCSA), Maritime (USCG), Aviation (FAA), Public Transportation (FTA), Railroad (FRA), and Pipeline (PHMSA), following Part 40 of the US Department of Transportation Compliance Regulations.
+Additional DOT services include consortium enrollment, MVR reports, supervisor training, and policy manual development.
+A comprehensive DOT compliance program is also available for individual operators and small trucking firms.

 Additional DOT Services: